miminame-daisuki/nhentai-scraper/README.md

 # NHentai Scraper
 English | [繁體中文](https://github.com/miminame-daisuki/nhentai-scraper/blob/main/README_zh-TW.md)

 Scraper/Downloader for [nhentai](https://nhentai.net), specifically designed for MacOS.
+Feel free to ask about any difficulties you are facing [here](https://github.com/miminame-daisuki/nhentai-scraper/issues)!

 ## Features
 - Automatically sets thumbnail and tags to folder for each gallery.